rjohnston6/ai-infra-monitoring/nxos_telegraf/README.md

     ```
 3. Configure the `username` and `password` to authenticate to the remote switches.
 4. Locate the `[[inputs.gnmi.subscription]]` section in the configuration file.
 This is the configuration to configure the specific sensor path for telemetry subscription on the remote switches.
 A single sensor path is included if additional sensor paths are needed add additional `[[inputs.gnmi.subscriptions]]` sections.
+5. Add the self-signed certificate created on the switch in the `trusted_certs.pem` file included.
+If multiple switches add each certificate.

 ### Deploy Telegraf Container
 Once the `telegraf.env` and `telegraf.conf` files are updated and the Nexus switches are provisioned for dial-in subscription and an InfluxDB instance is up and awaiting data the contianer can be deployed.